Artificial white blood cells

 Artificial white blood cells are typically membrane bound vesicles designed to mimic the immunomodulatory behavior of naturally produced leukocytes.
 While extensive research has been done with regards to artificial red blood cells and platelets for use in emergency blood transfusions, research into artificial white blood cells has been focused on increasing the immunogenic response within a host to treat cancer or deliver drugs in a more favorable fashion.
-While certain limitations have prevented leukocyte mimicking particles from becoming widely used and FDA approved, more research is being allocated to this area of synthetic blood which has the potential for producing a new form of treatment for cancer and other diseases.
+While certain limitations have prevented leukocyte mimicking particles from becoming widely used and approved by regulatory bodies (e.g., US FDA, EU EMA, UK MHRA, JP PMDA, AU TGA), more research is being allocated to this area of synthetic blood which has the potential for producing a new form of treatment for cancer and other diseases.